(Last updated: September 24, 2017)

 As far as "plugging in formulas" goes, the easiest way is to use something like Mathematica since it's literally built for this purpose.
 If you need more performance, or if you need to reach sizes that are larger than what Mathematica can handle, you can try out the NumberFactory/YMP project.
 It's a partially open-sourced C++ project that exposes y-cruncher's parallelized bignum arithmetic.
 But of course, you'll need experience in C++ to be able to use it.

 This error is most commonly seen on Haswell processors that are overclocked. y-cruncher makes heavy use of AVX instructions if the processor supports them.
 So in order to successfully run a y-cruncher benchmark, your system needs to be AVX-stable.
+The problem is that the vast majority of programs don't use AVX.
+So many "rock-stable" overclocks are actually not stable when running AVX.

 If you search around overclocking forums, you'll find out that Haswell processors are notorious for generating a tremendous amount of heat when running AVX workloads like the latest Prime95.
 And for that reason, many overclockers will skip these stress-tests calling them "unrealistic".
 While this allows for significantly higher overclocks, it sacrifices stability for AVX-optimized applications.
 So it's common for overclocked systems to be perfectly stable for months, and then immediately crash and burn when attempting to run y-cruncher or the latest Prime95.